The relation between Block shear and coped beams.

 For the cases where the UBS=0.50, for the coped beam.

-While in the case of #c, we have shear area and tension area have a non-uniform stress distribution, these cases for UBS =0.50.
+In the case of C, we have a shear area and tension area with a non-uniform stress distribution; these cases for UBS =0.50.

 The next posts are- post 19- Solution for Block Shear-Coped Beam Problem.